 Clay pots have to be submerged in water for anywhere from 20 minutes to an hour before placing them in the oven.
 And NEVER NEVER use a preheated oven, always place the pot in a COLD oven and then set the temperature.

-If you enjoyed this Romertopf Roast Chicken Recipe then try:
+If you enjoy this Clay Pot Chicken Recipe then also try:

-Click Here to Save this Romertopf Chicken Recipe to Pinterest
+Click Here to Save this Romertopf Roast Chicken Recipe to Pinterest

 Clay Pot Roast Chicken

 - If using Romertopf clay pot soak for at least 20 minutes, I usually soak it longer, about 1 hour.